Queensland Association of Watch and Clock Collectors Inc.

 St. John’s Anglican Church 14 St. John’s Ave.
 New Town, Hobart.

 This Gothic styled church with a battlement was built by convicts in 1835 with walls of hand-made bricks, the tower of hand-hewn stone & local timber for the beams.
-The congregation was very mixed with the gentry (renting pews in the Churches center), the South end gallery was for convicts (backless seats) & under this was for free settlers.
+The congregation was very segregated, with the gentry (renting pews in the center), the South end gallery for convicts (in backless seats), free settlers were in the center & the Orphanage children in the North gallery.

-The Church purchased a clock made by one of the world’s best Turret clock makers, Thwaites & Reed, a popular choice for many Australian clocks.
-It had been made earlier in 1818.
-The clocks bell was gifted to the Church in 1834 from King William IV.
-This bell was melted down in 1916 (safety reasons) & formed into commemorative coins.
+The Church has a clock made by one of the world’s best Turret clock makers, Thwaites & Reed, a popular choice for NSW & Tasmanian buildings.
+The clock & its bell was gifted to the Church in 1834 from King William IV.
+This bell was melted down in 1916 (it had fractured) & formed into commemorative coins.
 A replacement bell was installed in 1929.
+The dial restored 1978.

 St. Luke’s Anglican Church, Richmond, Hobart.

-The tower clock found here was originally installed at another church - St. David's in 1825.
-Made by Thwaites & Reed of London in 1821 - one of the oldest turret clock companies in the world, it was Hobarts first public clock.
-Its task was to manage the hours & habits of Hobart’s residents & was so successful more public clocks were demanded.
+The tower clock found here was originally installed at another church - St. David's in 1829 (its second clock).
+Gifted by George IV & made by Thwaites & Reed of London in 1821, one of the oldest turret clock companies in the world, they were Hobart's first public clocks.
+Their task was to manage the hours & habits of Hobart residents.
+Proven to be successful more public clocks were demanded.

 St Thomas War Memorial Clock, Avoca (170km Nth of Hobart).